danvuk567/SP500-Stock-Analysis/Power_BI-Equity-Data-Model-Development/readme.md

 ![Power_BI_Pricing_Data_Model.jpg](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/images/Power_BI_Pricing_Data_Model.jpg?raw=true)

 The main goal of this project was to look at measuring performance focused on Equity returns.
-As we did with pricing, we can focus on YEarly, Quarterly, Monthly and Daily Returns.
+As we did with pricing, we can focus on Yearly, Quarterly, Monthly and Daily Returns.
 We had previously explored this in the project using Python code so rather than going down a long and complex path with DAX, we can use **Python** in **Power Query** to create some tables.

 ## *Equity_Returns_by_Year* table

 We'll start with the Yearly Returns and create a table called *Equity_Returns_by_Year* by duplicating the *Equity_Prices* table in Power Query and keeping only the *Date*, *Ticker_ID* and *Close* columns.
-Next we can click on the *Transform* menu and then *Run Python script* to transform the data into Yearly Returns.
+Next, we can click on the *Transform* menu and then *Run Python script* to transform the data into Yearly Returns.
 When working with pandas, the default pandas dataframe is called *dataset*.
-We will calculate the *% Return* and the *Cumulative % Return* using log returns by Ticker_ID and Year similar to what we did independently earlier on the project.
+We will calculate the *% Return* and the *Cumulative % Return* using log returns by Ticker_ID and Year like what we did independently earlier on the project.

 ### *[Equity_Returns_by_Year_Python_Code.txt](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Power_BI-Equity-Data-Model-Development/Equity_Returns_by_Year_Python_Code.txt)*